ISISComputingGroup/ibex_developers_manual/doc/iocs/compiling/Install-Visual-Studio.md

 - C++ MFC support
 - C++ ATL support

-Also select ".NET desktop development" (needed for mk3chopper and astrium chopper):
+Also select ".NET desktop development" (needed for mk3chopper and Astrium chopper):
 - make sure .NET 4.7.2 development is included as one of the options

 ## Instructions for Visual Studio 2019 (old)